mp268501/mp268501.github.io/_posts/2025-03-26-cognitive-dissonance.markdown

 Richard Feynman famously [stated at a Caltech commencement that][feynman-fool], "The first principle is that you must not fool yourself—and you are the easiest person to fool."

 I've built part of my career on my ability to observe how executives and organizations fool themselves.
 And yet, when it comes to looking in the mirror, I can still pull the wool over my own eyes.
-Cognitive dissonance truly is a dark art.

 The remedy though is simple.

 Reflection.

-There are plenty of tools and tactics to reflect like walks, voice memos, Morning Pages, friends, coaches, therapists or even talking to an LLM.
+There are plenty of tools and tactics to reflect: walks, voice memos, Morning Pages, friends, coaches, therapists or even talking to an LLM.

 The key thing to remember though is that if fooling ourselves is a first principle of human nature, then reflection, is a first principle of seeing reality.